yiyedang/random-repo-name/rules.md

 ## How we will back up each other to ensure that deadlines are not missed

+We will check the progress frequently and send text reminders in the group chat on time.

 ## Add any other rules that your team establishes to help each other work effectively together